 After a long day of adulting, you deserve a reward.

 Duraflame wanted to raise brand awareness among young people and join the conversation of #adulting.
-So we made a bunch of fun web spots, pre-roll, and social content around the idea that doing grownup stuff is hard, so you deserve a fire.
+So we made a bunch of fun web spots, pre-roll, and social content around the idea that doing grownup stuff is hard, so you deserve to kick back in front of a fire.

 For Apple’s spring window display, we wanted to show people that iPhone and iPad make the world a more creative and imaginative place.
 And by using them, you can find unexpected delight in everyday things.